 Restoring Eden’s Dahlia Growing Guide

 Dahlias are the most rewarding plants to grow, but if you want to get the most out of them, there are a few things you'll want to consider before dropping your tubers in the ground.
 What kind of light will they be getting?
 Does the soil need anything?
-What happens when they get to be over 5 or 6 feet tall?
+What happens if they get over 5 or 6 feet tall?
 How do I get 3 times more blooms?

 How I Got Started with Dahlias